mnfost/py-weather/README.md

 get_weather(location, airport, date)

 Variables:
-location -- list of locations
-date -- list of dates to gather weather
+location -- list of locations in city,state format date -- list of dates to gather weather

 All lists must be the same length!!